bobelchev/crypto-trading-sim/README.md

    ```bash
     mvnw spring-boot:run
    ```
-6. Open a new terminal, navigate to the frontend folder, and start the React app:
+7. Open a new terminal, navigate to the frontend folder, and start the React app:

    ```bash
    cd frontend
    npm install    # Only needed the first time
    npm start      # Or: npm run dev
    ```
+The eureka server will run on http://localhost:8761

 The gateway will run on http://localhost:8080